 only).
 If you notice a trend, yes, I go for reality-escapist

 genres, a lot.
-I'm aware enough of what's bad in the world, thank
+I'm very well aware of what's bad in the world,

-you.
-I don't need to spend money and time in watching it.
+thank you.
+I don't need to spend money and time in watching it on

 *UPDATE: I discovered, considerably late, that the journal section